 Inquiries from prospective students should be addressed to the Admissions Office.
 Application may be made online (www.kingsu.ca).
-Alternatively, an Application for Admission packet could be mailed to the prospective student.
-Although early application is highly recommended (before March 31, see section on Scholarships and Financial Aid), the completed application form should be returned to the Office of the Registrar not later than the following deadlines:
+Although early application is highly recommended (before March 31, see section on Scholarships and Financial Aid), the application form should be completed not later than the following deadlines: